-A summative experience for all MDIv students.
+A summative experience for all Master of Divinity students.
 Students synthesize what they have learned in their biblical, theological, and practical ministry studies by writing a comprehensive paper that shows an understanding of personal spiritual growth, the development of professional skills and abilities, and commitment to vocational calling in the Church to God and His people.
 3 Semester Hours